panditanvita/MovieBot-aka-Chappie/README.md

 keeps track of state in a State object and can respond to certain movie-related inputs

 State object has a question, options list, MovieRequest object, timeout counter and conversation log.

-Question corresponds to the attribute the bot is expecting to here about, and is used in the tagging functions, to favor entities which are indicated by the question.
+Question corresponds to the attribute the bot is expecting to hear about, and is used in the tagging functions, to favor entities which are indicated by the question.
 For example - if question is 1, then the tagging functions try harder to find a valid movie title.

 If the bot response involves multiple options, we want to make it easier for the customer to choose a specific one.

-Option field keeps track of previously given options, if the bot gave a list of valid theatres or movies, for example. timeout ends the bot if it detects that the bot is stuck.
+Option field keeps track of previously given options, if the bot gave a list of valid theatres or movies, for example.

+timeout ends the bot if it detects that the bot is stuck.

 The final product of the bot is the request object printout which summarises all the compatible information learned so far.